n3r/qase-testrail-migration/README.md

 - `qase.host` - Qase host
 - `qase.api` - API token from Qase
 - `qase.scim` - SCIM token from Qase
+- `qase.ssl` - If set to `true` migrator will use `https` instead of `http` in all requests
 - `testrail.connection` - Type of connection to TestRail.
 Can be `api` or `db`
 - `testrail.api.host` - URL of your TestRail instance
 - `testrail.api.user` - Email of user in TestRail.
 This user should have *administrator* access rights
 - `testrail.api.password` - Password of user in TestRail
-- `projects` - List of projects to migrate.
+- `projects.import` - List of projects to migrate.
 You can specify only name of project.
-- `tests.fields` - A list of custom fields from TestRail to import (use "label" as a field value).
-Keep empty to import all fields
-- `tests.types` - ids and values for "type" field from Qase.
-In the example you can find default values created for a new workspace in Qase.
-If you have changed the values, you can pass an updated map here.
-- `tests.priorities` - ids and values for "priority" field from Qase.
-In the example you can find default values created for a new workspace in Qase.
-If you have changed the values, you can pass an updated map here.
+Example: `["Project 1", "Project 2"]`
+- `projects.status` - Status of projects to migrate.
+Can be `all`, `active` or `inactive`.
 - `users.default` - ID of user in Qase.
 This user will be used as author of all test cases if migrator unable to match user from TestRail to Qase
 - `users.create` - If set to `true` migrator will create new users in Qase if it unable to match user from TestRail to Qase. *SCIM API token is required for this option.*
-- `users.group_name` - Name of group in Qase where new users will be added. *SCIM API token is required for this option.*
 - `users.inactive` - If set to `true` migrator will migrate all users from TestRail to Qase. *SCIM API token is required for this option.*
+- `groups.create` - If set to `true` migrator will create new groups in Qase if it unable to match group from TestRail to Qase. *SCIM API token is required for this option.*
+- `groups.name` - Name of group in Qase where new users will be added. *SCIM API token is required for this option.*
+- `runs.created_after` - Unix timestamp.
+Migrator will migrate only runs created after this date. *Optional*
+- `tests.preserve_ids` - If set to `true` migrator will try to preserve test case IDs from TestRail. *Optional*
+- `tests.fields` - List of fields to migrate.
+If empty, migrator will migrate all fields. *Optional*
+- `tests.refs.enable` - If set to `true` migrator will add references to TestRail test cases. *Optional*
+- `tests.refs.url` - URL of TestRail instance. *Optional*

+### 3. Prepare system fields

+Right now, there is no option to modify system fields in Qase through the API.
+If you want to migrate system fields values (like test result statuses or priority), you should add these values manually in Qase before migration.
+That can be done [here](https://app.qase.io/workspace/fields).

-### 3. Run
+### 4. Run

 ```bash
 python start.py